dzwietering/yogait/README.md

 #### 2. Installing dependencies

-The general recommendation for Python development is to use a virtual environment [(venv)](https://docs.python.org/3/tutorial/venv.html).
-To install and initialize a virtual environment, use the `venv` module on Python 3 (you install the virtualenv library for Python 2.7):
+The optional recommendation for Python development is to use a virtual environment [(venv)](https://docs.python.org/3/tutorial/venv.html).
+To install and initialize a virtual environment, use the `venv` module on Python 3 (you install the virtualenv library for Python 2.7).
+You can also skip this and continue to install into your current Python environment directly.

 ```bash
 # Create the virtual environment using Python.
 Use one of the two commands depending on your Python version.